 Teachers in all learning areas help students develop effective numeracy skills together with an understanding of the numeracy demands of individual subjects.
-Selected students receive additional intensive learning support in Numeracy across Years 8 to 12 through reference to the Australian Curriculum Numeracy capabilities and the SACE capabilities.

 Students and teachers in Years 8, 9 and 10 use PAT Maths results to identify areas requiring attention and address these through differentiated weekly numeracy blocks.